Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Method 2 - Iterative Graph building

-We can use a method similar to the first one.
+The second approach builds up the graph in stages.

-1. Lay out our nodes in a circle.
+1. Lay out all your nodes in a circle.
+They must all lie equidistantly from it's 2 closest neighbours on the circle's circumference.
 2. Label each node from $1 \dots n$.
-3. Connect each node to its neighbour.
-At this point node $1$ should be connected to node $2$ and node $n$, node $2$ to node $1$ and node $3$...
+3. Connect each node to its 2 closest neighbours.
+At this point we should see a cycle graph.
 4. Set the variable $c$ to 2, set the variable $v$ to 1
 5. Check if the number of edges has been achieved, if so terminate and return the graph.
 6. Otherwise, connect node $v$ to node $v + c \mod n$